ykxvqze/bash_projects/README.md

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/otp_crypt.sh">otp_crypt.sh</a>: Implementation of a one-time pad encryption/decryption method: includes utility functions and a demo.
 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/crypt_info.md">crypt_info.md</a>: A summary on public-key encryption and OTP symmetric-key encryption.

-## Network scanner

-<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/netscan.sh">netscan.sh</a>: A reliable method for discovering other devices connected to your network.
-The script is based on `nmap` and `arp-scan`.
-IP and MAC addresses are extracted and summarized in tabular format.
-The system's local ARP cache is also used to fill in missing MAC addresses that correspond to IP addresses which may have been detected by nmap but not by arp-scan.

-> Address Resolution Protocol (ARP) is a protocol for requesting information about an IP address; the response will be the MAC address of the network interface that has the requested IP address.
-An example is when a device must discover the MAC address of the gateway (router).
-ARP allows mapping an IP address to the link layer (MAC) address.

 ## Delete metadata